How to Install Eclipse IDE on Ubuntu 18.04

 At the time of writing this article, the latest stable version of Eclipse is Eclipse 2019-03.

 To install Eclipse on your Ubuntu system, follow these steps:

 Eclipse is a Java-based application and it requires a Java runtime environment (JRE) to be installed in order to run.
 Install the default OpenJDK package with:

-We will be installing Eclipse using the snappy packaging system.
-To download and install the Eclipse snap package on your system, type:
+Download and install the Eclipse snap package on your system, by typing:

 sudo snap install --classic eclipse

 On successful installation of Eclipse, you should see the following output: